Remembering when Rolling Stones' Charlie Watts had the ultimate drummer's revenge on Mick Jagger

 Charlie Watts got suited and booted to put a drunken Mick Jagger in his place in 1984.

-The Rolling Stones drummer and swinging heartbeat of British rock Charlie Watts has died at the age of 80, prompting an outpouring of love, tributes and rock 'n' roll stories.
+The Rolling Stones drummer and swinging heartbeat of British rock Charlie Watts died in 2021 at the age of 80, prompting an outpouring of love, tributes and rock 'n' roll stories.

-As well as being a virtuoso musician, people are recalling Watts's generous spirit, dry wit and blunt honesty.
+As well as being a virtuoso musician, people still recall Watts's generous spirit, dry wit and blunt honesty.

 There was of course the time when The Guardian asked Charlie if he was excited that the band were finally playing Glastonbury in 2013.